sharpmachine/whiteantelopestudio.com/wp-content/plugins/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.6.5.8 (September 23, 2015) =
+* Bugfix: Admin pagination
+* Bugfix: Problem Of Wrong ID's
+* Bugfix: Yandex Validation Error For Open Graph Article Prefix

+= Version 7.6.5.7 (June 29, 2015) =
+* Improvement: SEO Admin Toolbar Menu
+* Bugfix: Bootstrap/Prototype Conflict Fix
+* Bugfix: Load seo.admin.css
+* Bugfix: Styles fix for all post types
+* Bugfix: Removed Dashboard Banner

+= Version 7.6.5.6 (June 8, 2015) =
+* Bugfix: CiviCRM Conflict Issue With SEO Ultimate Open Graph Integrator & Titles Module
+* Bugfix: Excluded Bootstrap tooltips and popovers from css/js
+* Bugfix: Excluded Bootstrap button js

+= Version 7.6.5.5 (May 12, 2015) =
+* Bugfix: Module Enable/Disable Fix
+* Bugfix: Data Table classes fix

+= Version 7.6.5.4 (May 7, 2015) =
+* Bugfix: Toggle for "SEO" Menu in admin toolbar

+= Version 7.6.5.3 (April 29, 2015) =
+* Bugfix: Fixing add_query_arg() and remove_query_arg() usage
+* Bugfix: Fixed Strict Standards & Warning Error While Enable or Disable Any Modules From Module Manager
+* Bugfix: Added User Log In & Log Out Conditional Logic For SEO Admin Toolbar
+* Bugfix: Bootstrap Modal Status CSS Class Change .modal-open >>> .sdf-modal-open

+= Version 7.6.5.2 (April 28, 2015) =
+* Bugfix: Compatibility Issue With Wordpress 4.2.1
+* Bugfix: Deeplink Juggernaut autolink dampening
+* Bugfix: Twitter Cards
+* Bugfix: Open Graph Integrator module

+= Version 7.6.5.1 (June 03, 2014) =
+* Bugfix: Permalink Tweaker (URL Bases)

+= Version 7.6.5 (June 02, 2014) =
+* Bugfix: jQuery UI slider styles collision
+* Bugfix: Media ThickBox z-index collision removed
+* Bugfix: Title Tag Rewriter function call by reference removed
+* Bugfix: Other css collisions removed

+= Version 7.6.4.3 (April 14, 2014) =
+* Bugfix: Rich Snippet Creator's "Place” search result type address fields appearance fix

+= Version 7.6.4.2 (April 11, 2014) =
+* Bugfix: Twitter Card Tags Handle Fix

+= Version 7.6.4.1 (April 10, 2014) =
+* Bugfix: Layout Fix on Miscellaneous page

+= Version 7.6.4 (April 9, 2014) =
+* Bugfix: Title tag issue with $ sign when followed by a number 0-99 (Pre-parse the title replacement text to escape the $n backreferences because of preg_replace issue)
+* Bugfix: Post Metabox Single Tab layout issue
+* Bugfix: SDF Promo Ads option on settings page

+= Version 7.6.3.1 (March 24, 2014) =
+* Bugfix: Added rel="nofollow" to all author attribution links, whitepapers module SDS Blog links and banner ads

+= Version 7.6.3 (March 24, 2014) =
+* Bugfix: Title Tag Rewriter Fix for Data Loss on Update from 7.6.1
+* Bugfix: Code Inserter Fix for Data Loss on Update from 7.6.1
+* Feature: Added Media Upload Button in Metabox Social Networks Listing Image and Open Graph Integrator Module Image input fields

+= Version 7.6.2 (March 19, 2014) =
+* Bugfix: Fixed PHP 5.3 Strict Errors/Notices
+* Feature: Added Twitter Bootstrap Assets and updated Markup

+= Version 7.6.1 (January 1, 2013) =
+* Bugfix: Fixed a bug that prevented the "Dampener" column from appearing on the Deeplink Juggernaut Content Links tab

+= Version 7.6 (December 31, 2012) =
+* Feature: Open Graph Integrator now lets you output W3C-valid XHTML or HTML5 instead of the non-validating code prescribed by Open Graph and Twitter
+* Improvement: Deeplink Juggernaut's "Site Cap" feauture has been replaced with a more efficient "Dampener" feature
+* Improvement: Open Graph Integrator no longer outputs author data for pages, and lets you turn it off for posts
+* Improvement: Rich Snippet Creator now has an admin section that gives a brief explanation of how to use it, since some users were confused by the module's lack of an admin page and assumed it wasn't working
+* Improvement: Link Mask Generator now disables itself and displays a warning if you're not using a compatible permalink structure
+* Improvement: Added lots of missing documentation
+* Improvement: Removed unused code throughout the plugin
+* Bugfix: Open Graph Integrator no longer generates a fatal error when the active theme doesn't support post thumbnails
+* Bugfix: Open Graph Integrator now outputs the correct URL on the "Posts page" when the "Front page displays" option (under Settings > Reading) is set to "A static page"
+* Bugfix: Fixed errors that would appear when Meta Keywords Editor and the WP_DEBUG mode were both enabled
+* Bugfix: Archive pages for new terms no longer generate 404 errors when Permalink Tweaker's base removal feature is in use
+* Bugfix: The "Nofollow" checkbox on the "Miscellaneous" tab of the "SEO Settings" post editor box no longer reverts to an unchecked state when the post is saved
+* Bugfix: The plugin no longer generates a "WordPress Database Error" after upgrading the plugin on sites with the WP_DEBUG mode enabled
+* Compatibility: Fixed minor WordPress 3.5 compatibility issues

 = Version 7.5.7 (August 17, 2012) =
 * Removed Feature: Open Graph Integrator no longer falls back to using webpage screenshot images from the WordPress.com mShots service, as this was causing "Generating Image" placeholders to be cached by Facebook